julianschill/klipper-led_effect/docs/LED_Effect.md

 ```
     ( t if t > b else b )
 ```
-The brigther of the color channels is used
+The brighter of the color channels is used

 #### darken
 ```